tperry2x-uk/OpenXTalk-Community-DPE/docs/specs/lcb-precedence.md

-# Operator Precedence in LiveCode builder
+# Operator Precedence in Extension builder
 Copyright © LiveCode Ltd.

 ## Introduction

-The Builder standard library provides a large variety of syntax definitions.
+The Extension Builder standard library provides a large variety of syntax definitions.
 Syntax operators can be combined in a huge number of ways, and it's important that the interaction is sensible and consistent.